 3:30 – 4:45 pm

-A Slip of the Ear: Sufflating Blackness Through Sound: A conversation with Mendi and Keith Obadike
+A Slip of the Ear: Sufflating Blackness Through Sound: A conversation between Mendi + Keith Obadike

-Artists Mendi and Keith Obadike discuss with Adrienne Edwards (Curator, Performa and Curator at Large, Walker Art Center) the ways the duo’s art deploys technology, narrative structure, and dissonance in sound and space as open, disembodied experiments of blackness.
-While sharing details about their 1:54 and Performa newly co-commissioned work Vectors: Pan Africa, as well as past and upcoming projects, they delve into the significance of aural expansion, textual assemblage, and unexpected juxtapositions in their intermedia work.
+Artists Mendi + Keith Obadike discuss the ways their art deploys technology, narrative structure, and sound in space.
+Sharing details about past and upcoming projects, they delve into the significance of aural expansion, textual assemblage, and unexpected juxtapositions in their intermedia work.

 1:30 – 2:30 pm